 A summary of the evaluations will be made which will then be dealt both in the FNBE and together with Skills Finland.
-There has also been some international interest in this feedback.
+There has also been some international interest in this feedback ucation and how the quality of education and cooperation with working life were improved.